cobbzilla/vastra-ios/design/json/vastra-schema.md

  * HH is 2-digit hour using 24-hour clock
  * mm is 2-digit minutes
  * ss is 2-digit seconds
- * name is the value of "name" field in JSON, if present
  * UUID is the vlaue of "uuid" field in JSON, always present

 Generate UUID upon object creation using standard UUIDv4 algorithm.